 This module provides opportunities for students to critically engage with a range of key issues underpinning an understanding of SEBD, to explore aspects of current policies and the contexts and orientations which inform them and to interrogate the efficacy of national, regional and settings-based responses to the challenges they present.
 The module’s primary focus is to enable students to critically consider how different theoretical perspectives influence the identification, inclusion and teaching/support of learners experiencing SEBD.

-Key Concepts in Inclusion and Diversity
+Key Concepts in Inclusion and Diversity (30 credits)

 - Module code: SENM019